Skip to main content

 chartColor / chartColorsstring / arrayOptionalColor of the chart value(s) as hex codes. chartColor is a single value (defaults to --widget-text-color), whereas chartColors is an array of colors

-- type: nd-cpu-history options: host: http://192.168.1.1:19999
+- type: nd-cpu-history

-Memory History (NetData)#
+Memory History (NetData)

 Pull recent system RAM usage from NetData, and show as a breakdown of different categories.